-4.2 Surface Water Passive Samplers
+4.3 Surface Water Passive Diffusion Samplers

-SWCA deployed the PDSs at each of the 12 sample locations during the months of February, April, June, August, October, and December 2017.
-In general, PDS locations corresponded to 2016 surface water sampling points unless prevented by field conditions.
+SWCA deployed the PDS at each of the 12 sample locations during the months of February, April, June, August, October, and December 2018.
+In general, PDS locations corresponded to surface water sampling points unless prevented by field conditions.
 Lost PDSs, human tampering, and any variations in deployment locations are discussed in Appendix C.

 SWCA staff constructed deployment devices at SWCA's San Antonio office in June 2014.
-Staff poured two-inch-thick, 18-inch-diameter concrete disks and set a stainless-steel cup approximately one inch deep in the center of the disk.
-SWCA staff formed handles by inserting both ends of an 18-inch length of vinyl-coated stainless-steel cable into each side of the disk.
+Two-inch thick, 18-inch diameter concrete disks were poured and a stainless-steel silverware cup was set approximately one inch deep in the center of the disk.
+Handles were formed by inserting both ends of an 18-inch length of vinyl-coated stainless-steel cable into each side of the disk.
 Site numbers were marked in the wet concrete to dedicate each device to a sample location.
-The concrete was allowed to cure, and each device was decontaminated following the EAA Groundwater Quality Monitoring Plan guidelines and placed in a clean plastic bag prior to the first deployment.
+The concrete was allowed to cure, and each device was decontaminated in accordance with the EAA Groundwater Quality Monitoring Plan guidelines (Appendix D) and placed in a clean plastic bag prior to the first deployment.
 The same decontamination procedures were followed for subsequent sampling events.
-SWCA constructed additional deployment devices in 2016 and 2017 to replace devices lost or damaged in the field.
-A deployment device is pictured in Figure 10.
+SWCA constructed additional deployment devices in 2016, 2017, and 2018 to replace devices lost or damaged in the field.
+The deployment device is pictured in Figure 11.

-Upon arrival at the sample location, the PDS was removed from a dedicated vial and affixed inside of a second stainless steel cup with a plastic cable tie.
-SWCA staff then inverted this cup and placed it on top of the cup that was set in the concrete sampling device, thereby enclosing the PDS inside the two cups.
+Upon arrival at the sample location, the PDS was removed from a dedicated vial and affixed inside of a second stainless-steel silverware cup with a plastic cable tie.
+This cup was inverted and placed on top of the cup set in the concrete sampling device enclosing the PDS inside the two cups.
 The two cups were secured to one another with additional plastic cable ties.
-SWCA staff then gently lowered the device into the water.
+The device was then gently lowered into the water.
 Installation date and time and PDS identification numbers were noted in the field notebook and on the PDS vial.
-To retrieve the PDS, staff simply removed the devices from the water and cut the cable ties.
-SWCA staff then immediately placed the PDS back in the dedicated vial and notated the retrieval date and time.
+To retrieve the PDS, the devices were simply removed from the water and the cable ties cut.
+The PDS was then immediately placed back in the dedicated vial and retrieval date and time were notated.
 Deployment devices were secured at SWCA offices when PDSs were not deployed.

-SWCA collected field duplicates as directed by the EAA Groundwater Quality Monitoring Plan.
-To collect field duplicates, SWCA staff installed a second PDS inside selected deployment devices.
-Field PDSs were always accompanied by test blank samplers to monitor for volatile organic compound (VOC) contamination.
-Each sample location had a dedicated deployment device to avoid cross contamination, and deployment devices were decontaminated following the EAA Groundwater Quality Monitoring Plan guidelines prior to each use.
+SWCA collected field duplicates as directed by the EAA Groundwater Quality Monitoring Plan (Appendix D).
+To collect field duplicates, a second PDS was installed inside selected deployment devices.
+Field PDSs were always accompanied by trip blank samplers to monitor for VOC contamination.
+Deployment devices were dedicated to each sample location to avoid cross contamination and were decontaminated in accordance with the EAA Groundwater Quality Monitoring Plan guidelines (Appendix D) prior to each use.
 Representative photographs of field activities are included in Appendix E.